-Like bees, people are social animals, too, driven by a deep need for social acceptance.
-My last blog post focused on some of the grim dangers faced by people on the sex offender registry — our society’s outcasts.
-My blog post did not end with any call to action.
-Instead, I mused that probably every social society needs pariahs in order to function.
-Friends called it “a bit bleak.”
-To counter that darkness, I’d like to offer a more hopeful perspective – a sunnier vision.
+Like bees, People are social animals, too, driven by a deep need for social acceptance.
+In my last blog post about the sex offender registry, I mused that highly social societies probably needs pariahs in order to function.
+My friends called it “a bit bleak.”
+It’s time to offer a more hopeful perspective.

 The Paradox of Total Affliction

 The anguish of social exclusion, and humanity’s longing for redemption and reintegration amid that pain, is evident in our most ancient texts.
 Last month, synagogues worldwide read Leviticus 13:12-13, which describes tzara’at, a skin condition often mistranslated as leprosy.
-Tsara’at are said to render the afflicted “impure” and require their isolation from the broader community.
-Yet, a paradox emerges.
-Total affliction makes the person pure again: “if the tzara’at breaks out all over the skin… and it is all turned white, he is clean.”
-The complete leper, so to speak, is welcome back.
-The Talmud opined that the uniform whiteness signaled the disease’s end, a non-contagious state.
-Mystical readings (e.g., Zohar) linked tzara’at to spiritual flaws—a visible mark of inner brokenness rather than a disease.
-When inner brokenness became fully visible, with no possibility of concealment, it was understood to invite divine mercy.
+People afflicted with this condition were deemed impure and evicted from the broader community.
+Unless, that is, they were completely covered in sores.
+Total affliction made the person pure again.
+“If the tzara’at breaks out all over the skin… and it is all turned white, he is clean.”
+The Talmud opined that their uniform whiteness signaled the end of their disease.
+Mystical readings (e.g., Zohar) linked tzara’at to spiritual flaws.
+Perhaps the true meaning of the text is that inner brokenness eventually becomes fully visible.
+When there is no more possibility of concealment, divine mercy necessarily arrives.

 The paradoxical idea that total affliction can purify and heal extends beyond religion.
 Modern psychologists, like Brené Brown, celebrate failure’s redemptive arc.
-“Vulnerability is the birthplace of innovation, creativity, and change,” she writes in Daring Greatly (2012).
-Adversity, but especially profound adversity, reveals what truly matters.
-The idea that there is value in “hitting rock bottom” distinctly shapes American culture.
+“Vulnerability is the birthplace of innovation, creativity, and change,” she writes in Daring Greatly.
+The idea that we can benefit from “hitting rock bottom” has profoundly shaped American culture.
 We honor survivors of every imaginable calamity who manage to rebuild their lives.
-We revere college dropouts and people who get fired from their jobs when they manage to bounce back.
-This grace has limits, and it doesn’t always extend to registrants.
+We revere college dropouts and people who get fired from their jobs, then bounce back.
+Our grace has limits, and it doesn’t always extend to registrants.
 Anthony Weiner’s failed political comeback post-sex scandal is a case in point.
 Public backlash and media scrutiny derailed his political campaigns.
 Still, hope persists.
 The possibility of reinvention remains our cultural promise.

 The Fearlessness of the Condemned

-The photographer Diane Arbus was captivated by society’s outcasts—dwarfs, giants, transgender individuals.
+The photographer Diane Arbus was captivated by society’s outcasts.
+She photographed dwarfs, giants, transgender individuals.
 In a 1960 lecture, she said, “Most people go through life dreading they’ll have a traumatic experience.
 Freaks were born with their trauma.
 They’ve already passed their test in life.
 They’re aristocrats.”
-Her words are illuminating for registrants, too.
-Their criminal records and release into society as “registered sex offenders” are their survived calamity.
-Fear loses its power.
-The worst has happened, yet they’re still here.
-They are caring for parents, working, raising children, or simply putting one foot in front of the other.
-Their defiance lies in existing despite society’s attempt to erase them.
+For many, stepping into the world as a registered sex offender is a calamity unlike any other.
+But then the worst has happened, and fear loses its grip.
+You are still there.
+You’re still caring for your parents, still working, still raising children, or maybe you are just putting one foot in front of the other.
+Simply existing is a quiet rebuke to society’s power to destroy.

 Limits and Possibilities

-Insistence on living manifests in seemingly mundane ways.
-In the face of brutal job discrimination, for example, many sex offender registrants start businesses.
-One of my former clients started a carpentry shop crafting handmade furniture.
-Others have started landscaping and hardscaping firms, a dog-walking service, and a car-detailing operation.
-Some have chosen quieter paths, working remotely as freelance programmers or graphic designers.
-Like small business owners everywhere, they appreciate and enjoy self-employment.
-It offers control over time and goals, and they like seeing measurable results that correlate with personal effort.
+Life on the registry can unfold in all sorts of ways.
+In the face of brutal job discrimination, many registrants start businesses.
+They start carpentry shops, machine shops, landscaping firms, dog-walking services, food carts, and car-detailing operations.
+Some choose quieter paths, working remotely as freelance programmers or graphic designers.
+Like small business owners everywhere, they appreciate having control over their own time, and enjoy seeing results that actually correlate with personal effort.

-Like everyone else, registrants fall in love, get married, and raise families.
+Registrants fall in love, get married, and raise families.
 Being on the sex offender registry often bars individuals from dating sites, since many popular platforms like Tinder or Match.com exclude registrants.
-Despite such obstacles, I’ve seen many registrants meet new partners and form what appear to be unusually deep relationships.
-Perhaps this stems from the openness their status sometimes demands—when forced to disclose their past early on, they bypass superficial courtship, forming bonds with partners who value candor over pretense.
-Honesty builds strength and promotes trust, as both parties confront vulnerabilities head-on.
+Despite such obstacles, registrants meet new partners anyway and form deep relationships.
+Perhaps this stems from the openness their status sometimes demands.
+When forced to disclose ugly things early on, people are sometimes able to bypass superficial courtship, forming bonds with partners who value candor over pretense.
+Honesty builds strength and promotes trust.

-Let me temper my claims.
-I certainly do not mean to suggest that all people, or even most people, are able to forge meaning from social exclusion.
-Suffering is not romantic.
-It is not a greater good or a noble end in and of itself.
-It’s just a stark fact, like gravity causing objects to fall toward the Earth’s surface.
-Some people on the registry face overwhelming burdens they never overcome.
+Of course, not every registrant is out there defying expectations.
+Some people on the registry face overwhelming burdens they never overcome; the fall apart instead.
 The stigma of registration can be especially harmful to those with intellectual disabilities, mental health conditions, or autism, since it tends to amplify already existing challenges to social integration.
 Yet human resilience is a stubborn fact.
-There are countless people, including some with serious disabilities, who are able to endure and persevere.
-They find clarity.
-They accept what can’t be undone and press onward.
-The ongoing pain of social ostracism does not disappear.
-But for some, there is a path forward toward an enviable life unencumbered by fear—a life of purpose, connection, and even triumph.
+Countless people, including some with serious disabilities, endure and persevere.
+They gradually come to accept what cannot be undone and keep pressing forward.